SMA Students Pitch their way to Success!

 Hani: Of course I maintain - networking is VERY important in the media industry.
 In fact, I sometimes email Kathie and Pam to help when I get blockages and they help without any complains.
 Such great trainers!

-What are you professional goals?
+Q8: What are your professional goals?

 Anyone can buy a good camera and editing software to produce good pictures but you need a good script, a good director and competent actors to make a good program.
 The craft goes beyond hardware and software, and rests still on people who believe in practicing their craft.
 Hence continual training and retraining is important - you are never too good to learn.